fergonco/fergonco.github.io/_drafts/2017-08-16-Yet another way to increase INSERT performance in PostgreSQL.md

 date: 2017-09-08
 ---

-In this post I will show a way to improve the performance doing many inserts on a PostgreSQL database.
-The results obtained in this post were using a PostgreSQL 9.3.14 instance running in a Docker container.
-The database had the PostGIS extension installed and the data to be inserted contained geometries.
-This is not relevant for the post, it is just the data I had at hand.
+In this post I will show yet another way to improve the performance when doing many inserts on a PostgreSQL database.
+The database server was a PostgreSQL 9.3.14 instance running in a Docker container with the PostGIS extension installed.
+The data used for the tests consists of around 330.000 records containing small geometries (lines of just two points).
+The particularity of using PostGIS geometries is not relevant for the tests, it is just the data and setup I had at hand.

 There are several methods to insert data in a PostgreSQL database efficiently.
 Tweaking Postgresql parameters can be effective if you know how (I don't).
-Removing indices before the insertion and building them again also helps.
+Removing indices before the insertion and building them again afterwards also helps.
 The same can be done with constraints, taking care that the data does not violate them!
-And the *COPY* statement is also a efficient way to do insertions.
+And the *COPY* statement is also an efficient way to do insertions.

-I discovered recently another method, which gives a significant speed up, and this post is about it.

-It takes advantage of the *INSERT* syntax that allows to insert several records in one single statement:
+I recently discovered another method that is similar to *COPY* in the sense that it just changes the syntax to insert the data, but that requires a very small syntactic change.
+It makes use of the *INSERT* syntax that allows to include several records in one single statement:

 	INSERT INTO <table> VALUES (record1), (record2), ..., (recordN);

+In order to get the speed up the test will compare the time taken to insert the data with this syntax with the time to insert the data using one *INSERT* per record.
 A test will load two files, each of them containing the same data, which consists of around 330.000 records.
 The first one, *manyinserts.sql* contains one insert per record and looks so:

 	BEGIN;
 	INSERT INTO mytable (millis,speed,predictionerror,geom) VALUES(1499326067094, 31.5639523033815,11.460813, ST_GeomFromText('LINESTRING (6.0641721 46.3374997, 6.0638603 46.3373874)', 4326));